Women’s power line technician pre-placement program

-This 6-month Power Line Technician (PLT) pre-placement program provides women with trades-related experience.
-It is an opportunity to develop the skills required to successfully compete for a position in the power line technician training program.
-Educational upgrading will also be provided for candidates who do not meet the minimum academic requirements.
+This 6-month program provides women with trades-related experience and skills to help successfully compete for a position in the power line technician apprenticeship program.
+If you do not meet the minimum academic requirements, educational upgrading is provided.

 - be a high school graduate;

 - possess and maintain a valid Manitoba Class 5 driver’s licence (intermediate or full) and be eligible for upgrade;

 - be willing to work in all types of weather, work at heights, and in confined spaces, have good mechanical aptitude, physical coordination, manual dexterity, and be able to lift heavy objects from a variety of physical positions.

 If selected for skills assessment, we test that you have the physical strength, dexterity, and endurance requirements.
 Prepare for the physical demands of the job – read our Physical Training Guide for Skills Assessment & Trades Orientation (PDF, 4.1 MB).

 If you do not qualify for the program, but want to upgrade your high school education, visit the Manitoba Adult Learning and Literacy website for a list of certified adult literacy programs and learning centres.